awsdocs/aws-tools-ado-vsts-user-guide/doc_source/s3-download.md

 ## Description<a name="description"></a>

 Downloads file and folder content from an Amazon Simple Storage Service \(S3\) bucket to a folder location\.
 The source location in the bucket, or key prefix, can also be specified\.
-If a source location is not supplied,the bucket root is used\.
+If a source location is not supplied, the bucket root is used\.
 You specify the files to download using a set of one or more globbing patterns\.
 The default pattern is `**`, causing all files in all folders at and beneath the source location to be downloaded, preserving the relative folder paths\.

 ## Parameters<a name="parameters"></a>